-The Bank is exposed to very little issuer credit risk on its outright holdings in the domestic portfolio as it invests only in securities issued by the Australian Government or by state and territory government borrowing authorities.
+The Reserve Bank is exposed to very little issuer credit risk on its outright holdings in the domestic portfolio as it invests only in securities issued by the Australian Government or by state and territory government borrowing authorities.
 The Bank is exposed to a small amount of counterparty credit risk on domestic assets that are held under repo.
 The Bank would face a loss only if a counterparty failed to repurchase securities sold to the Bank under repo and the market value of the securities fell below the agreed repurchase amount.
 The Bank manages this exposure by requiring that these securities meet certain eligibility criteria and by applying an appropriate margin to the securities, which reduces the risk profile the Bank faces.
 The required margin is maintained throughout the term of the repo through daily two-way margining.

-Alongside the establishment of the TFF in March 2020, the Reserve Bank relaxed constraints on certain ADIs posting eligible self-securitised asset-backed securities (ABS) (also called self-securitisations) as collateral.
-Previously, only ADIs with access to the Committed Liquidity Facility (CLF) were allowed to post self-securitisations as collateral under the Bank's standing facilities.
-Any eligible self-securitisation can be presented as collateral under the TFF.
-This adjustment in the policy has been associated with a significant increase in usage of self-securitisations as collateral as the majority of collateral presented under the TFF has been self-securitisations.
+Alongside the establishment of the TFF in March 2020, the Reserve Bank relaxed constraints on certain ADIs posting eligible self-securitised asset-backed securities (ABS) (also called self-securitisations) as collateral.[2]
+Previously, only ADIs with access to the Committed Liquidity Facility were permitted to post self-securitisations as collateral under the Bank's standing facilities.
+Any eligible self-securitisation could be presented as collateral under the TFF.
+Following this adjustment to the policy, ADIs' use of self-securitisations as collateral increased significantly.
 These securities are related to the counterparty presenting them as collateral in a repo, implying that a default by the counterparty may be associated with a decline in the value of the securities held as collateral.
-However, this risk is mitigated because the issuing trust is bankruptcy remote,2 the securities must be rated AAA and they attract a relatively high margin.
+However, this risk is mitigated because the issuing trust is bankruptcy remote,[3] the securities must be rated AAA and they attract a relatively high margin.
 Unlike other types of securities accepted as collateral in the Bank's operations, these securities are not typically traded in the market as they are held by ADIs solely for the purpose of accessing central bank liquidity.
-Risk and Compliance Department values these securities based on a pricing model that references prices in the public ABS market.
-When the TFF was established, the Reserve Bank froze prices of eligible self-securitisations until early 2023 for the purpose of valuing collateral accepted under repo.
-This was to ensure that modelled prices are not unduly affected by potential volatility in public ABS arising from the COVID-19 pandemic.
+Risk and Compliance Department typically values these securities based on a pricing model that references prices in the public ABS market.
+However, when the TFF was established, the Reserve Bank froze prices of eligible self-securitisations until early 2023 for the purpose of valuing collateral accepted under repo.
+This was to ensure that modelled prices were not unduly affected by potential volatility in public ABS arising from the COVID-19 pandemic.